 There is no “right” way to gamify your website.

 Simply look for opportunities to add elements of games to your website and encourage visitors to explore what they can do.
 Your method of gamification may simply be stunning visual storytelling without any deep interactions.
 Develop a strategy based on your content, business goals, and customer preferences.
+Then, make sure that this strategy is a part of every communication that is sent out from your end, starting with the most essential part, which is website redesign.

 The following are a few simple ways to include game elements in web design.
 Think about what you could incorporate in your own web design to encourage engagement and delight your website visitors.